-GIS 130 Introduction to Geographic Information Systems (2-2) 3 credits systems (GIS) and the practice of geospatial analysis.
+GIS 130 Introduction to Geographic Information Systems (2-2) 3 credits

+An introductory level geospatial technology course designed to introduce students to the concepts and theories of geographic information systems (GIS) and the practice of geospatial analysis.
 This course consists of a lecture component and a laboratory component.
 Students will learn to apply GIS concepts through hands-on exercises designed to explore and analyze spatial data.
 Students will use leading geospatial software used by numerous professions including natural resources conservation and sustainability, business management, criminal justice, and community planning. (also listed as CON 130).